mmazzarolo/react-native-modal-datetime-picker/README.md

 This library exposes a cross-platform interface for showing the native date-picker and time-picker inside a modal, providing a unified user and developer experience.

-Under the hood this library is using [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).
+Under the hood, this library is using [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).

 ## Setup (for non-Expo projects)